SINCE SEPTEMBER 2019 CEMS HAS INTRODUCED ONLINE EVALUATION PROCESS

 To assist you in that process CEMS HO and Corporate Relations Managers have prepared CEMS Internship Guide that is updated annually.
 The current brochure is available at above mentioned webpage and in the CEMS Media corner with all CEMS brochures

-and submit the internship offer that includes data necessary to assess it (company name, duration of internship, definition of task/project, location).
 Once the internship is approved, the student may sign an internship contract directly with company or also with home university (represented by CEMS Programme Manager at SGH).
 Internship contract, however, is not required for validation.
-The sample contract text (that can by modified) one may download from here
+The sample contract text (that can by modified) one may download from here.

 In some countries (like Germany) interns might be released from some taxes, provided they submit a certificate of enrollment along with a statement, that internship abroad is obligatory part of their study programme.